 On sticks over the open fire – this would be foods such as sausages and marshmallows and anything else you can shove onto a stick.
 Although I am sure it will all be yummy and of course every camp fire should include toasted marshmallows, this method does not lend to nice and nutritious foods however.

 BBQ – swing a grill over the top of the fire at the level that you want and then cook away.
 You can have pretty much anything that you like then.
 Steaks, chicken, potatoes, vegetables and anything else that you fancy.
 Tasty and good for you.
 Beware that just like regular bbq cooking at home, if you are using fatty foods, keep a safe distance as the fats dripping into the fire will cause it to flare up and get hotter.

 Cauldron – this method is perfect for lovely warming soups, stews and anything with some kind of liquid base, gravy or sauce.
 You can make so much if you have a cauldron – curries and chillies go down well with a crowd.
 Foods cooked in a cauldron usually take a little longer than the other options however, it sure does taste good!

 Dirty Cooking – this is cooking straight on the embers of the fire or coals and is great for things such as corn on the cob, baked potatoes, meats and vegetables.
 Please only use this method if you have started the fire naturally and have not sued any lighter fluids of chemicals for assistance.

 Once you have had your wonderful meal make sure to clear up after yourself to ensure that 1) you leave the place tidy behind you and 2) make sure that you don’t attract any unwanted attention from pests and rodents.

-Once you have all of the above and have decided what you are taking and how you will be cooking then all you need to do is decide what you are cooking.
+Once you have all of the above and have decided what you are taking, what hippie clothes you are wearing, next you need to master campfire cooking then all you need to do is decide what you are cooking.

 Next week’s article will be on our favourite campfire foods and dinners.